BtSquared/Eve_HyperNet_Manager/README.md

 as we all know internet spaceships is very serious business, and with serious business come serious spread sheets.
 I made this application to make one part of your internet space job much easier.

-this application tracks Jita market data, calculates and tracks how profitable a ship is when raffled off on the HyperNet as well as logs how profitable ships have been over time.
+this application tracks Jita market data, calculates and tracks how profitable a ship is when raffled off on the HyperNet with a 50% buy in.

 ***Technologies Used***